terraform-aws-modules/terraform-aws-lambda/README.md

 ### Combine various options for extreme flexibility

 This is the most complete way of creating a deployment package from multiple sources with multiple dependencies.
+This example is showing all the available options:

 ```hcl
 source_path = [